 - Pangkor Homestay – Different sized bungalows (with kitchenettes) priced from RM180 a night.
 Great for large groups.
 Car rental service is available.
 Close to Pasir Bogak; Book Pangkor Homestay

-#8.
-Pulau Sembilan Road Trip
+9. Pulau Sembilan

 Note: Still closed to visitors

+Pulau Sembilan is a bunch of small islands south of Pangkor Island and Lumut.
 They are famous because it is here that you can witness the “blue tears” phenomenon.
+We have a separate post on this – catching blue tears at Pulau Sembilan.

 NOTE: They don’t let visitors stay on the island anymore due to over-tourism since April 2017.
 The tours will take you out to sea at night instead and show you the plankton by scooping some up in a net.
 There’s no announced date when island tours can resume.